Skip to main content

 • Cluster default deny policies.

-• Unified management of network policies across multiple infrastructure namespaces.
+• Unified network policy management across multiple infrastructure namespaces.

 • Global security baselines and compliance requirements.

-• Restricting access to sensitive resources (like kube-apiserver).
+• Restricting access to sensitive resources (e.g., kube-apiserver).

 • Configuring node firewalls.